KenKundert/why-invest-in-bitcoin/README.rst

 bonds.
 In addition, the creation of large amount of new money by the banks tends to drive down the interest rates, and the government gets the best rates.
-This, along with the dollar being the world's reserve currency, allows the federal government fund much of its operations by selling bonds.
+This, along with the dollar being the world's reserve currency, allows the federal government to fund much of its operations by selling bonds.
 When the bonds come due, they simply sell more bonds.
 Thus, the government debt is ever increasing.
 This ability to borrow as much as it wants without worrying about paying it back allows the government to spend almost without limits.
 This explains how the US can afford such a large military.
 Other countries are